Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand,1997.

 Dermographism is an exaggerated wealing tendency when the skin is stroked.
-It is the commonest form of physical or inducible urticaria.
+It is the commonest form of physical or chronic inducible urticaria.
 It is also called dermatographism, dermatographia and dermatographic urticaria.

 In 25–50% of normal people firm stroking of the skin produces first a white line, then a red line, then slight swelling down the line of the stroke, and a mild red flare in the surrounding skin.
 In 5% of the population, this response is exaggerated enough to be called dermographism.
 In only a minority of these does it cause any symptoms.